Morse code: Learning methods

-Another popular teaching method is the Koch method, invented in 1935 by the German engineer and former stormtrooper Ludwig Koch, which uses the full target speed from the outset but begins with just two characters.
+Another popular teaching method is the Koch method, published in 1936 by the German engineer and former Nazi stormtrooper Ludwig Koch, which uses the full target speed from the outset but begins with just two characters.
 Once strings containing those two characters can be copied with 90% accuracy, an additional character is added, and so on until the full character set is mastered.